 A Company of Authors

-This program is hosted by Peter Stansky, Field Professor of History, Emeritus, Stanford.
-Drop in, or even better, indulge yourself by spending the entire afternoon in the company of these bright, entertaining, and stimulating writers.
-At the event, the Stanford Bookstore will sell books at a 10 percent discount, and authors will sign copies.
-Please note, the schedule and author list are subject to change.
-Light refreshments will be served.
+This program is hosted by Peter Stansky, Frances and Charles Field Professor of History, Emeritus, Stanford.
+Drop in, or even better, indulge yourself by spending the entire afternoon in the company of these bright, entertaining, and stimulating writers online.

 This program is co-sponsored by Stanford Continuing Studies and the Stanford Humanities Center.
 Special thanks to the Stanford Bookstore.